MicrosoftDocs/learn/learn-pr/azure/handle-transient-errors-in-your-app/includes/7-exercise-write-a-retry-policy.md

 ::: zone pivot="java"
 ## Use a class to implement a retry policy

-1. In the Cloud Shell navigate to the Java chatapp-retry folder.
+1. In the Cloud Shell, navigate to the Java chatapp-retry folder.

     ```bash
     cd ~/mslearn-handle-transient-errors-in-your-app/java/chatapp-retry/